markpmlim/LightProbes2/README.md

 <br />
 <br />

-As an alternative, we fallback on OpenGL calls to extract the bitmap data and write it to a *.hdr* file.
+As an alternative, we fallback on OpenGL function calls to extract the bitmap data and write it to a *.hdr* file.
 Re-compile the program using *OpenGLViewcontroller.m*.
 Remember to remove *OpenGLViewcontroller2.m* from #Compile Sources#.
 The resulting *.hdr* image needs to be flipped vertically.

 <br />
 <br />